SCIENTIFIC OBJECTIVITY IN QUESTION

 In principle, of course, all serious philosophers of science agree that there is and can be no certainty in science, hence truth cannot be known as such, even when the experts feel sure that their knowledge is absolute.
 Science is therefore actually neither 'objective' nor 'subjective'.
 Another way of saying this is that one can very seldom (if ever) present definitive proof in science, but usually only of the presence of convincing or sufficient evidence for an hypothesis.

-However, in practice, acceptance of any scientific theory or fact often depends upon the agreement of a few leading figures, those having positions of prestige or influential power within the scientific community.
+However, in practice, acceptance of any crucial scientific theory or disputed fact often depends upon the agreement of a few leading figures, those having positions of prestige or influential power within the scientific community.
 Such pundits can delay the dissemination of genuine scientific discoveries - in the past sometimes by decades.
 They can also bolster up inconclusive, weak or false theories that have gained currency and prestige.
 Even the shifting sands of cultural assumptions and public opinion are not without influence on the mind's of scientists and thus sometimes upon their products in the longer term.
 Therefore, any realistic evaluation of scientific knowledge should somehow also take account of the decision-making processes involved.
+One important aspect of scientific evaluations is the much-vaunted 'peer review'.
+This is by no means always reliable, depending as it does on manyoften inscrutable factors, as the following excerpt from an article in 2016 shows:-

 Scientists seem least rational when the most deep-lying assumptions of science are questioned.
 The 'scientific body of opinion' is here ruled precisely by opinion, not certain knowledge, as major philosophers from Plato to Wittgenstein make patently evident.
 Science has no consistent epistemology to point to and this lack of a theory of knowledge is a very sore point.
 An insecurity in the science professions may often be compensated by the dogmatic orthodoxy that arises in some disciplines, to protect from external criticism and competition.
 It is never mentioned by scientists, no longer discussed with clarity and breadth of vision as was the case in with such authorities as Hume, Whitehead, Eddington or Joad.
 The collapse of philosophical positivism, not least since the criticisms delivered by, say, Husserl, Wittgenstein or Habermas, leaves science with a foreshortened view of itself and the cosmos... in short, a pseudo-philosophy without weight or anchorage in any self-consistent philosophical theory.
 Much-quoted contemporary thinkers about science have only minimalistic theories about the foundations of knowledge and mostly abdicate in advance where the major philosophical questions about knowledge are concerned.